foliant-docs/preprocessor_tutorial/README.md

 <gibberish></gibberish>
 ```

 After applying the preprocessor it will replace the tag with placeholder text.
-The text will contain the number of sentences defined in `default_size` option.
+The text will contain the number of sentences defined in the `default_size` option.

 ```html
 Here’s the placeholder text: